 On the days I just need a few minutes, I pull out the tablet.
 They see it as “screen time”, but I hear them learning about counting, parts of speech, and phonics, so I put a check in the ‘time well spent’ category.
 My littlest loves to watch Sesame Street clips and she has learned a ton from them.
 Some days, you just gotta bring in the reinforcements, right?

 Using online curriculum can give you a great opportunity to work with one child while the other is working on the computer.
 My second grader is working on Duolingo learning Spanish.
-While she does that I will often run through some phonics or math with Miss Kindergarten.
+While she does that I will often run through some phonics or have the others work on Teaching Textbooks.

 More resources on using online curriculum: